 Founded in 2017 by a group led by the Rodale Institute, Patagonia and Dr. Bronner’s, the ROA oversees Regenerative Organic Certified™.
 This certification, the highest standard in organic agriculture, ensures farming practices that restore and build soil, protects animal welfare, and ends unfair conditions for farmers and farmworkers.

 Since the 1940s, the Rodale Institute has pioneered organic farming in America.
-Its trial farm in Emmaus, Pennsylvania, now focuses on regenerative organic (RO) techniques, the highest standard in farming.
+Its trial farm in Emmaus, Pennsylvania, now focuses on regenerative and organic techniques, the highest standard in farming.
 An invaluable resource and guide, they partnered with us to develop the Regenerative Organic Certified™ seal for agricultural products.

 Row 7 develops new varieties of fruits and vegetables, prioritizing flavor rather than uniformity or shelf life and creating only organic, non-GMO seeds.
 Co-founded by chef Dan Barber, breeder Michael Mazourek (center) and seedsman Matt Goldfarb (left), Row 7 is the first seed company to bring together chefs, farmers and plant breeders to change the food system.

 Founded by Wes Jackson in 1976, The Land Institute develops perennial food crops in polycultures—the way most plants grow in nature—instead of annual crops in monocultures, the current industrial model that degrades soil.
 We’ve partnered with them to bring a new perennial grain, Kernza™, to market for the first time.

 Headed by Steve Jones, WSU’s Bread Lab researches and raises thousands of strains of grains chosen for flavor and nutrition—aspects often ignored by conventional agriculture—and helps farmers grow them out.
 Lab-supported farmers raise our buckwheat, and we’re exploring other grains, too.